NimroddeWit/MGCalibrator/README.md

 Absolutifier is a Python-based command-line tool that computes **absolute quantification** from metagenomic data.
 It combines relative abundance matrices (from reads or contigs), metadata (e.g., DNA concentration), and a fixed volume to return an **absolute abundance matrix** for downstream analysis.

+Works with any type of biological features: **taxa, genes, functional categories, etc.**

 ---

 ## 📦 Installation